Board of Directors

 Dr. Earl Strimple is a pioneer in the field of Animal Assisted Therapy.
 During his three decades of successful veterinary practice in Washington, D.C., he founded People Animals Love (PAL), an animal therapy foundation that brings the healing power of the human-animal bond to people at nursing homes, mental health facilities, hospitals, libraries and schools.
 In addition, PAL offers year-round, after-school and summer enrichment to lower-income children living in Southeast D.C.

-Terrie Bates is President of Water Resources Consulting, Inc., which provides environmental and water resource professional consulting services on local, state, and federal planning initiatives.
-Prior to that, she spent 35 years as an executive manager for the South Florida Water Management District working on environmental restoration, water quality improvement, water supply protection and flood control operations.
-Terrie holds a Bachelor of Science in Forest Resources & Conservation from the University of Florida with a major in Wildlife Ecology and an MPA from Florida Atlantic University.
-Terrie was an early supporter of Warrior Canine Connection, discovering the organization through explore.org and the Holly Half Dozen live cam.
-She was a founding member of the Extreme Puppy Watchers (EPWs), the nationwide, grassroots support group for WCC and regularly assists in organizing EPW events and fundraisers.
-She is the proud Puppy Parent for former WCC service dogs-in-training Captain and Piccone and is currently raising WCC’s Jane.
+Terrie Bates is President of Water Resources Consulting, Inc., which provides environmental and water resource consulting services on local, state, and federal planning initiatives in Florida.
+Prior to that, she spent 35 years as an executive manager for the South Florida Water Management District working on environmental restoration, water quality, water supply and flood protection issues.
+Terrie holds a B.S. in Forest Resources & Conservation from the University of Florida and an M.P.A. from Florida Atlantic University.
+Terrie was an early supporter of Warrior Canine Connection, discovering the organization through the explore.org live puppy cam.
+She has long been part of the Extreme Puppy Watchers (EPWs), the nationwide, grassroots support group for WCC, and regularly assists in organizing EPW events and fundraisers.
+She is the proud Puppy Parent for former WCC service dogs-in-training Captain, Piccone, Jane, Rooney and is currently raising WCC’s Donut.

 Rosemarie Kraus